Connections Layer

 nodeBuilder: (context, node) => MyNodeWidget(node: node),

-)Using Connection Properties
+Using Connection Properties

-Connections can have inline style overrides:
+Connections can have per-instance style overrides via constructor parameters:

 final connection = Connection(